jimbro1000/tdd-training-katas/src/site/markdown/katas/StringCalculator/README.md

 6. Three numbers, delimited either way, returns the sum (e.g. "2,3\n4" returns 9)

-7. Negative numbers result in an exception being thrown
+7. Negative input values result in an exception being thrown

-8. Numbers over 1,000 are ignored
+8. Input values over 1,000 are ignored

 9. A single char delimiter can be defined on the first line by prefixing the character with a double forward slash (e.g. "//#\n2#3" returns 5)